keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ![HemdallR1 archaeal rhodopsin](../images/heimdallR1_retinal.png)

-Structures of HeimdallR1 rhodopsin with the retinal chromophore, energy minimised using a QM/MM method/ —"Structural insights into light harvesting by antenna-containing rhodopsins in marine Asgard archaea", *Nature Microbiology*, **10**, 1484–1500 (2025).
+Structures of HeimdallR1 rhodopsin with the retinal chromophore, energy minimised using a QM/MM method. —["Structural insights into light harvesting by antenna-containing rhodopsins in marine Asgard archaea"](https://doi.org/10.1038/s41564-025-02016-5), *Nature Microbiology*, **10**, 1484–1500 (2025).
 {:.figcaption}

+Which brings us full circle.
+Purple gave nature rhodopsin, allowing bacteria to feed off light.
+Rhodopsin now mediates our dim light vision (most sensitive to blues), while our cones allow us to gaze on purple in all its power and write a post of purple prose about it.

 ---